raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ### Session Establishment Failure {#stabfail}

+If the response RCODE is set to NOTIMP (4), or in practise any value other than NOERROR (0) or DSOTYPENI (\[TBA2\] tentatively 11), then the client MUST assume that the server does not implement DSO at all.
+In this case the client is permitted to continue sending DNS messages on that connection, but the client MUST NOT issue further DSO messages on that connection.

 If the RCODE in the response is set to DSOTYPENI ("DSO-TYPE Not Implemented", \[TBA2\] tentatively RCODE 11) this indicates that the server does support DSO, but does not implement